-Fisheries and Stock Trends

-Recent Trend in East Northland

-Biomass or Proxy Stock biomass was estimated to have experienced a long steep decline from about 1960 to 1985, and has fluctuated without trend since then.
+Fisheries and Stock Trends Recent Trend in Biomass or Proxy East Northland Stock biomass was estimated to have experienced a long steep decline from about 1960 to 1985 and has fluctuated without trend since then.
 Hauraki Gulf+Bay of Plenty Stock biomass was estimated to have experienced a long steep decline from about 1960 to about 1988, after which it gradually increased to 2010 and then declined slightly.

-Recent Trend in ENI D. HAGUBOR

-Fishing Intensity or

-Proxy

-e U.3-

-$\frac{1}{2}$ 0.2 $\sqrt{1}$ $\sqrt{1}$ $\sqrt{1}$

-≣ 0.1 0.1 0.1

-East Northland

-The fishing intensity for this stock rose sharply from the early 1960s, reached a peak in the early 1980s, and has since declined slightly.

-Hauraki Gulf + Bay of Plenty

-The fishing intensity for this stock rose sharply from the early 1960s and

-reached a peak in the 1980s.
-It then declined by approximately 50% to 2007, but

-has since increased to 86% of the 1985 peak.
+Recent Trend in Fishing Intensity or Proxy East Northland The fishing intensity for this stock rose sharply from the early 1960s, reached a peak in the early 1980s, and has since declined slightly.
+Hauraki Gulf + Bay of Plenty The fishing intensity for this stock rose sharply from the early 1960s and reached a peak in the 1980s.
+It then declined by approximately 50% to 2007 but has since increased to 86% of the 1985 peak.

 Other Abundance An update of the longline CPUE indices was conducted in 2016 extending the

-Indices time series to include 2012/13-2014/15.
-The most recent indices were broadly comparable to the indices from 2007/08-2011/12, i.e. fluctuating without trend
+Indices time series to include 2012-13 to 2014-15.
+The most recent indices were

+broadly comparable to the indices from 2007-08 to 2011-12, i.e., fluctuating

+without trend

 Trends in Other -

 Relevant Indicators

 or Variables

-Projections and Prognosis Stock Projections or Prognosis Model five-year projections using recent catches for the commercial fleet and recent exploitation rates for the recreational fishery from the MCMCs predict increasing SSBs in East Northland and in the Hauraki Gulf-Bay of Plenty combined.
-Probability of Current Catch or Soft limit TACC causing Biomass to Fast Northland: Vary Unlikely (< 10%) remain below, or to decline Hourski Gulf + Boy of Dienty: Unlikely $(< 40\%)$ below, Limits (5 years) Haulaki Guli + Day of Flenty.
-Onlikely (< 40%) Hard limit East Northland: Very Unlikely (< 10%) Hauraki Gulf + Bay of Plenty: Very Unlikely (< 10%) Probability of Current Catch or East Northland TAC causing Overfishing to continue or to commence Current catch is Very Likely (> 90%) to cause overfishing to continue Hauraki Gulf + Bay of Plenty Current catch is Very Likely (> 90%) to cause overfishing to continue
+Projections and Prognosis Stock Projections or Prognosis Model five-year projections using recent catches for the commercial fleet and recent exploitation rates for the recreational fishery from the MCMCs predict increasing SSB s in East Northland and in the Hauraki Gulf-Bay of Plenty combined.
+Probability of Current Catch or TACC causing Biomass to remain below, or to decline below, Limits (5 years) Soft limit East Northland: Very Unlikely (< 10%) Hauraki Gulf + Bay of Plenty: Unlikely (< 40%) Hard limit East Northland: Very Unlikely (< 10%) Hauraki Gulf + Bay of Plenty: Very Unlikely (< 10%) Probability of Current Catch or TAC causing Overfishing to continue or to commence East Northland Current catch is Very Likely (> 90%) to cause overfishing to continue Hauraki Gulf + Bay of Plenty Current catch is Very Likely (> 90%) to cause overfishing to continue

 Assessment Methodology and Evaluation Assessment Type Level 1 - Full Quantitative Stock Assessment.
-Assessment Method Spatially-disaggregated, 3-stock, age-structured, single-sex model undertaken in CASAL Assessment Dates Latest assessment: 2013 Next assessment: 2020 Overall assessment quality rank 1 - High Quality Main data inputs (rank) - Proportions-at-age from the commercial fisheries, and historic trawl surveys 1 - High Quality - Proportions-at-length from the recreational fishery 1 - High Quality - Estimates of biological parameters (e.g. growth, age-at-maturity and length/weight) 1 - High Quality - Standardised longline CPUE indices 1 - High Quality - Standardised single trawl for the BoP 1 - High Quality - Estimates of recreational harvest 1 - High Quality - Commercial catch 1 - High Quality - Tag-based biomass estimates (BoP - 1983) 2 - Medium or Mixed Quality: data no longer available - Data from tagging experiments in 1985 (HG, EN) - Data from tagging in 1994 1 - High Quality (all areas) 1 - High Quality Data not used (rank) N/A · · · · Changes to Model Structure and Assumptions - Catch history extended back to 1900 and stocks assumed to be at B_0 in 1900 - - tag-recapture data sets condensed and reweighted Major Sources of Uncertainty - Stock structure and degree of e exchange between BoP and HG Conflict between catch-at-age and tagging data Relationship between standardised longline CPUE and abundance, as the methodology may not account for perceived changes in fishing behaviour - Temporal trends in growth rate Qualifying Comments
+Assessment Method Spatially-disaggregated, 3-stock, age-structured, single-sex model undertaken in CASAL Assessment Dates Latest assessment: 2013 Next assessment: 2021 Overall assessment quality rank 1 - High Quality Main data inputs (rank) - Proportions-at-age from the commercial fisheries and historic trawl surveys 1 - High Quality - Proportions-at-length from the recreational fishery 1 - High Quality - Estimates of biological parameters (e.g., growth, age-at-maturity and length/weight) 1 - High Quality - Standardised longline CPUE indices 1 - High Quality - Standardised single trawl for the BoP 1 - High Quality - Estimates of recreational harvest 1 - High Quality - Commercial catch 1 - High Quality

+- Tag-based biomass estimates (BoP - 1983) 2 - Medium or Mixed Quality: data no longer available - Data from tagging experiments in 1985 (HG, EN) - Data from tagging in 1994 1 - High Quality (all areas) 1 - High Quality Data not used (rank) N/A Changes to Model Structure and - Catch history extended back to 1900 and stocks assumed to be at B_0 Assumptions in 1900 - tag-recapture data sets condensed and reweighted Major Sources of Uncertainty - Stock structure and degree of exchange between BoP and HG - Conflict between catch-at-age and tagging data - Relationship between standardised longline CPUE and abundance, because the methodology may not account for perceived changes in fishing behaviour - Temporal trends in growth rate

 Working Group and Plenary members had difficulty reaching consensus on the reliability of the assessment.
-Some members felt the assessment was robust to uncertainties, while others were concerned that alternative assumptions could affect outcomes about stock status.
+Some members felt the assessment was robust to uncertainties, whereas others were concerned that alternative assumptions could affect outcomes about stock status.